ampleforth/ampleforth-contracts/README.md

-# uFragments
+# Ampleforth

 <img src="https://frgs3.s3.amazonaws.com/logo_centered_small.jpg" alt="Banner" width="100" />

 [![Build Status](https://travis-ci.com/frgprotocol/uFragments.svg?token=xxNsLhLrTiyG3pc78i5v&branch=master)](https://travis-ci.com/frgprotocol/uFragments)&nbsp;&nbsp;[![Coverage Status](https://coveralls.io/repos/github/frgprotocol/uFragments/badge.svg?branch=master&t=GiWi8p)](https://coveralls.io/github/frgprotocol/uFragments?branch=master)

-uFragments (μFragments or micro-Fragments) is a decentralized store of value protocol which attempts to create an Ideal money.
-It maintains a stable unit price by adjusting supply.
-You can read our [whitepaper](https://drive.google.com/file/d/1ESn7e-si7tCoEB7N9G9GKr-Y1cEwJnWC/preview) for the motivation and complete description of the protocol.
+Ampleforth (code name uFragments) is a decentralized elastic supply protocol.
+It maintains a stable unit price by adjusting supply directly to and from wallet holders.
+You can read the [whitepaper](https://www.ampleforth.org/paper/) for the motivation and a complete description of the protocol.

-This repository is a collection of [smart contracts](http://fragments.org/docs) that implement the uFragments protocol on the Ethereum blockchain.
+This repository is a collection of [smart contracts](http://ampleforth.org/docs) that implement the Ampleforth protocol on the Ethereum blockchain.

 ## Table of Contents